wingsuit-designsystem/wingsuit/docs/src/pages/basics/introduction/index.md

 ---

 Wingsuit is a design system for twig based UI components.
-The components are developed independently in [Storybook](https://storybook.js.org/) and can be used by other "apps", like Drupal.
+You can develop your components independently in [Storybook](https://storybook.js.org/).
+After finalizing your component you can use the component in other apps like drupal.

-A Wingsuit component is defined by an wingsuit.yml, which is an extended variant of the [ui_patterns.yml](https://ui-patterns.readthedocs.io/en/8.x-1.x/content/patterns-definition.html).
+The `wingsuit.yml`, an extended variant of the [ui_patterns.yml](https://ui-patterns.readthedocs.io/en/8.x-1.x/content/patterns-definition.html) is the heart of each component.

 <b>Wingsuit uses the following configuration files to:</b>